1847123212/vl670/README.md

 #### Generations

 VL670 is already obsolete.
-The second generation is VL671.
-However, this development board only supports VL670.
-A VL671 variant is work-in-progress and should be ready in the following month.
+The second generation is VL671. <del>However, this development board only supports VL670.</del> My test showed that VLI's advertisement is true - VL671 is highly compatible with VL670, this development board can also be used for VL671, the only modification needed is a single wire for the LED.

+Note that VL671 uses a different firmware and has some behavioral differences, such as LED status, compatibility, and USB negotiation.
+The description below only applies to VL670.

+A new version of the board is work-in-progress and should be ready in the following month, both chips will be officially supported.

 ### Usage